bytedance/g3/sphinx/g3proxy/configuration/values/auth.rst

 - ip

   `<fact-value>` should be :ref:`ip addr str <conf_value_ip_addr_str>`.
-  It will match if the auth fact is exactly that IP address.
+  It will match if the auth fact is exactly this IP address.

 - net

   `<fact-value>` should be :ref:`ip network str <conf_value_ip_network_str>`.
   It will match if the auth fact is an IP address contained in that CIDR range and it's the smallest one.

+- exact-domain

+  `<fact-value>` should be :ref:`domain str <conf_value_domain>`.
+  It will match if the auth fact is exactly this domain.

+- child-domain

+  `<fact-value>` should be :ref:`domain str <conf_value_domain>`.
+  It will match if the auth fact is a child domain of this domain.

 .. versionadded:: 1.13.0